opensciencegrid/osg-pki-tools/README.md

 **Features:**

 - Bulk retrieval of certificates & keys
-- Easy addition of Subject Alternative Names (SANs) to each CSR
+- Easy addition of Subject Alternative Names (SANs) to each certificate

 ### Synopsis ###